cosmos/relayer/docs/create-path-across-chain.md

     & rly paths new ibc-0 ibc-1 my_demo_path
     ```

-2. Next we need to create a channel, client, and connection.
+2. **Next we need to create a channel, client, and connection.**

-    The most effecient way to use this is to use the `rly transaction link` command.
+    The most efficient way to use this is to use the `rly transaction link` command.

+    This is a triplewammy, it creates a `client`, `connection`, and `channel` between the two chains.

     IF YOU GET:
     ```